Ultimate ANTARCTICA Travel Guide

 Itineraries to the Antarctic Peninsula start at 11 days and up to 25 days depending on whether you choose an itinerary that visits some of the surrounding islands, such as the Falkland or South Georgia islands.

-While a trip to Antarctica may seem redundant at first glance, there is a surprising amount of things to do when you get there.
+While a trip to this part of the world may seem redundant at first glance, there is a surprising amount of things to do in Antarctica when you get there.

 The trick will be getting to actually do them because weather and wild animal patterns mean nothing is ever guaranteed.

 POLAR PLUNGE: A trip to Antarctica would not be complete without participating in a chilly polar plunge.
 This can be done wither from the shore of the ship but regardless of how you get in the water, we guarantee it will be a cold dip!

 VISIT PORT LOCKROY: The remains of an old British research station is now operating as a small gift shop, post office and museum for visitors to Antarctica.
 The penguins have also moved in, meaning it’s a good place to watch nesting behavior.

 WHALERS BAY: The remains of an old whaling station haunt the shores of the volcanic Deception Island.
 Visiting here is a surreal experience that is paired with tall snow-capped mountains and steaming black sand beaches.

 WHALE WATCHING: Antarctica is one of the best places in the world for whale watching.
 Hundreds of whales across many species migrate into polar waters to feed on krill during the southern summer.
 This means your chances of seeing whales up close, especially humpbacks, is high.

 SNOW HIKING: One of our favorite things was to hike on the continent.
 After landing by zodiac we were allowed to explore the landing area, sometimes leading up onto high lookouts.
 We encountered penguins, birds and could often see whales feeding in the waters just off the coast.